helluva-87/item_catalog_final/readme.md

 Note that the SSH port is not default, but has been changed to port 2200.
 This is the only port available for SSH login.

+*It is also not possible to login to the server as root for security purposes.*